A Dear John Letter: Cover versions and sequels

 "Dear John" has been covered by several other performers, including Pat Boone.
 Following Husky and Shepard, Skeeter Davis and Bobby Bare recorded the song together in 1965, resulting in a No. 11 country hit for themselves that year.
-Red Sovine and Ernest Tubb also recorded cover versions of "A Dear John Letter".
+Red Sovine also recorded cover versions of "A Dear John Letter".
+A version of the song was recorded for the Mr. and Mrs. Used to Be (album) by Ernest Tubb and Loretta Lynn.
 The song was released as "Käre John" in Sweden/Scandinavia by Swedish jazz vocalist Alice Babs and Charlie Norman and their Reeperbahn Stompers in the 1950s.
 Lennart and Ingrid Reuterskiöld wrote the Swedish lyrics.

 Shepard and Husky recorded a reply to "Dear John", called "Forgive Me, John", which was another popular country music song.

 The song was released by MGM Records (catalogue M-G-M 5161 in Australia) by the Four Horsemen with vocals by Pat O'Day, in 1954.

-In 1969, Jiři Grossman covered the song with Naďa Urbánková under the title "Drahý můj" (My dear).
+In 1967, Jiři Grossman covered the song with Naďa Urbánková under the title "Drahý můj" (My dear).
 The lyrics in Czech were mostly about the same situation with a key difference: the girl simply states her love to soldier is waning, there is no mention about another man.
 However, the soldier never learns about it as he is shot after reading just first two words and is happy to die with the girl's letter in his hand starting with the words "My dear".
+Later on (recorded in 1970) Grossmann sung a parody with Miloslav Šimek speaking the text, this time about two philatelists - one losing interest in stamps and the other losing his collection due to draught (unable to read the letter to the end because of the accident, similar as the soldier never learns about the point of the letter in the serious version).

 Between 1972 and 1974, the song was covered by Singapore-based female singer Ervinna, backing music by the Charlie & His Boys, on her LP album Golden Hits of 20th Century Vol. 4 with the local White Cloud Record.